San Diego Unemployment Appeal Lawyer

 Your loss of a job will probably require that you file for unemployment insurance benefits to help support yourself and your family while you look for new employment.
-In many cases however your former employer contests your claim or, the Employment Development Department (EDD) may incorrectly determine that you are ineligible to receive such benefits.
-This, of course, is likely to cause further worry, confusion and stress during a very uncertain time.
-Many employees may wonder:
+In many cases, however, former employers contest claims or the Employment Development Department (EDD) incorrectly determines that someone is ineligible to receive benefits.
+This, of course, is likely to cause further worry, confusion, and stress during a very uncertain time.

 - Was the EDD wrong in determining that I was ineligible for benefits?

 - What if my former employer contests the decision to award me benefits?